OutSystems/docs-product/src/develop/logic/actions.md

 ![Server Action in Service Studio](images/server-action-ss.png?width=600)

 You can set a **Server Action** as a function and use it directly in Expressions of the server-side logic.

+**Note**: **Anonymous screens** generate public endpoints which is a  security risk as it can lead to cross-site request forgery attacks.
+For more information, see [Security Warning](../../ref/errors-and-warnings/warnings/security-warning.md).